vaishnavi-rajesh/cupidn-t/README.md

 In summary:
 Cupidn't is a satirical, SPA-style website built with only HTML, CSS, and JavaScript, featuring custom UI, comical matching, and mischievous Cupid commentary—all in a single self-contained frontend file.

-Related
-What are the core architectural components of the implementation How does the app handle user data and privacy considerations What specific coding patterns or principles are applied in the implementation How are features like location-based stories integrated into the code What testing methods or frameworks are used to ensure quality How does the app handle user data and privacy considerations How does the app handle user data and privacy considerations Here’s how the Cupidn’t app handles user data and privacy considerations based on the provided implementation:

 User Data Handling
 No Accounts or Logins: